lindsma/Hatchery-App/README.md

 * User Interface - Ensure the project has a cohesive, clean design
 * Leverage jQuery for DOM manipulation

 Hatchery was created to simplify and organize the ordering process for a classmate's farm-fresh eggs.
-We utilized the Weather Underground API to include a fun feature where users can see current weather conditions of Durham, NC - where their tasty eggs are being produced.
+We utilized the Weather Underground API to include a fun feature where users can see current weather conditions of Durham, NC, where their tasty eggs are being produced.

 #### Iron Yard Homework
 * [Week 1 - Basic Form Design](https://github.com/lindsma/basicFormDesign)